hypersign-protocol/hypersign-kyc-contracts/README.md

     - [x] Implement `mint()` to mint a NFT to the user
 - [x] Integrate entity dashboard to onboard_issuer from the UI
 - [x] Integrate widget UI to mint SBTs
+- [x] Implement mint-sbt module in hypersig kyc service
-- [ ] Implement feature in caach server to capture user's miniing step
+- [x] Implement feature in caach server to capture user's miniing step
-- [ ] Implement widget configuration page in Entity KYC dashboard
+- [x] Implement widget configuration page in Entity KYC dashboard
 - [ ] Onchain data models (what exact data will go in the metadata of NFT)
 - [ ] Integrate facefi API backend
 - [ ] Figure out how can we verify resolve issuer DID (over IBC / ORacle etc.)